 Completing a Risk Assessment Form

-When applying to Canadian federal research funding that is subject to the National Security Guidelines for Research Partnerships (NSGRP), researchers must complete a Risk Assessment Form (RAF).
+When applying to Canadian federal research funding with a private partner that is subject to the National Security Guidelines for Research Partnerships (NSGRP), researchers must complete a Risk Assessment Form (RAF).

 For relevant funding opportunities, the RAF must be completed and include all industry partners (companies/corporations), as well as industrial associations and producer groups.
 The form helps identify, assess and mitigate potential risks that the partnership(s) may pose to the integrity of the research and Canada’s national security.